 When I was a 23 year old college student planning my first wedding, I knew exactly what my bridesmaids would wear, the color of the flowers, where we would spend our honeymoon, where we would live after the wedding, and what our dishes would look like.
 What I did not plan is that we would be divorced eight years later.
+You can get emotional and legal support from this original site where they have expert lawyers to take care of divorce cases.

 Several years were spent building a “we” life, enjoying time with our couple friends, merging bank accounts, buying a home, and eventually beginning a family.
 When it became apparent that we were not right for each other, there was nothing left to do but to deconstruct that life and go back to a “me” life.
 It’s a delicate surgical process that doesn’t come with anesthesia.